Laptops at the Law School

 LawIT provides laptop support for wireless and other Law School network-related connectivity issues only.
 For more information about laptop support at the Law School, please see our student laptop support policy.

 ITS Computer Support & Repair, located in the U-M Computer Showcase on the ground floor of the Michigan Union, provides low-cost assistance with a variety of software and laptop maintenance and repair problems, with walk-in support service for all types of computers.
-For hardware repairs, however, they only service Apple and Dell computers (both warranty and non-warranty repairs).
+For hardware repairs, however, they only service Apple, Dell and HP computers (both warranty and non-warranty repairs).

 If you anticipate the need for school loan funds to pay off your computer, note that you may not order the computer more than one month before the start of the academic year in order to qualify.
 The Office of Financial Aid (734.764.5289) has further information on laptop financing options.